-WHAT ABOUT 529 PLANS AND COVERDELLS?
+WHAT ABOUT 529 PLANS AND COVERDELLS (owned by others)?

 Any 529 or Coverdell owned by an individual other than the student or a custodial parent need not be reported as an asset, unless there is a specific question on an aid form about these accounts owned by others.
-However, the value of the funds withdrawn in a given year from such an account will be considered untaxed income to the student which can affect future aid eligibility.
+However, the value of the funds withdrawn during any base income year from such an account will be considered untaxed income to the student - so can affect aid eligibility.